Middle kingdoms of India: The Indo-Greeks

 The Indo-Greek Kingdom covered various parts of the Northwestern South Asia during the last two centuries BCE, and was ruled by more than 30 Hellenistic kings, often in conflict with each other.

 The kingdom was founded when Demetrius I of Bactria invaded the Hindu Kush early in the 2nd century BCE.
 The Greeks in India were eventually divided from the Greco-Bactrian Kingdom centered in Bactria (now the border between Afghanistan and Uzbekistan).

 The expression "Indo-Greek Kingdom" loosely describes a number of various dynastic polities.
-There were numerous cities, such as Taxila, Pushkalavati and Sagala in Pakistan's Punjab,.
+There were numerous cities, such as Taxila, Pushkalavati and Sagala in Pakistan's Punjab.
 These cities would house a number of dynasties in their times, and based on Ptolemy's Geography and the nomenclature of later kings, a certain Theophila in the south was also probably a satrapal or royal seat at some point.

 Euthydemus I was, according to Polybius a Magnesian Greek.
 His son, Demetrius, founder of the Indo-Greek kingdom, was therefore of Greek descent from his father at minimum.
 A marriage treaty was arranged for Demetrius with a daughter of Antiochus III the Great, who had partial Persian descent.
 The ethnicity of later Indo-Greek rulers is less clear.
 For example, Artemidoros Aniketos (80 BCE) may have been of Indo-Scythian descent.
 Intermarriage also occurred, as exemplified by Alexander the Great, who married Roxana of Bactria, or Seleucus I Nicator, who married Apama of Sogdia.

 During the two centuries of their rule, the Indo-Greek kings combined the Greek and Indian languages and symbols, as seen on their coins, and blended Greek, Hindu and Buddhist religious practices, as seen in the archaeological remains of their cities and in the indications of their support of Buddhism, pointing to a rich fusion of Indian and Hellenistic influences.
 The diffusion of Indo-Greek culture had consequences which are still felt today, particularly through the influence of Greco-Buddhist art.
 The Indo-Greeks ultimately disappeared as a political entity around 10 CE following the invasions of the Indo-Scythians, although pockets of Greek populations probably remained for several centuries longer under the subsequent rule of the Indo-Parthians and Kushan Empire.

 The Yavanas

 The Yavana or Yona people, literally "Ionian" and meaning "Western foreigner", were described as living beyond Gandhara.
-Yavanas, Sakas, the Pahlavas and Hunas were sometimes described as mlecchas, "barbarians".
+Yavanas, Sakas, the Pahlavas and Hunas were sometimes described as mlecchas, "foreigners".
 Kambojas and the inhabitants of Madra, the Kekeya Kingdom, the Indus River region and Gandhara were sometimes also classified as mlecchas.
-This name was used to indicate their cultural differences with the culture of the Kuru Kingdom and Panchala.
+This name was used to indicate their cultural differences with the culture of the Kuru kingdom and Panchala.